aortizgu/project3_load_app/README.md

 ```
 ## Project Instructions
 The project will download the same and a valid url in all cases.
-The progress(custom button animation) for the three first checkbuttons will be calculated polling to the download manager and calculating progress with the downloaded bytes and the total size.(not very smooth)
-For the last checkbutton, the progress will be simulated to show the animation smoothly.

 ## Built With